Chairs, President, & Board

-Glenn Hubbard is dean and Russell L. Carson Professor of Finance and Economics at Columbia Business School.
+Glenn Hubbard is the Russell L. Carson Professor of Finance and Economics and Dean emeritus at Columbia Business School.
 Mr. Hubbard received his BA and BS degrees summa cum laude from the University of Central Florida and also holds AM and PhD degrees in economics from Harvard University.

 In addition to writing more than 100 scholarly articles in economics and finance, Mr. Hubbard is the author of three popular textbooks, as well as co-author of The Aid Trap: Hard Truths About Ending Poverty, Balance: The Economics of Great Powers From Ancient Rome to Modern America, and Healthy, Wealthy, and Wise: Five Steps to a Better Health Care System.
 His commentaries appear in Business Week, the Wall Street Journal, the New York Times, the Financial Times, the Washington Post, Nikkei, and the Daily Yomiuri, as well as on television and radio.

 From 2001 until 2003, he was chairman of the U.S. Council of Economic Advisers.
 In the corporate sector, he is on the boards of ADP, BlackRock, KKR Financial Corporation, and MetLife.
 Mr. Hubbard is a past Chair of the Economic Club of New York and a past co-chair of the Study Group on Corporate Boards.

 John L. Thornton currently serves as Chairman of Barrick Gold Corporation, the largest gold mining corporation in the world.
 He is also Chairman of the Board of Trustees of the Brookings Institution in Washington, D.C.
 Mr. Thornton has extensive experience in business, finance and public affairs.
 He has served on the boards of international public companies including China Unicom, Ford Motor Company, HSBC, Industrial and Commercial Bank of China, Intel, and News Corporation.
 Mr. Thornton retired as President of Goldman Sachs in 2003, and is currently a Professor and Director of the Global Leadership Program at the Tsinghua University School of Economics and Management in Beijing.